tmacinc/meshcore-team-alpha/future-feature.md

 - preload map for your location so it's ready when you switch.

 - initial notification doesn't go away.
 Should initialize and then say connected.
+Should be fixed, needs testing.
+Cause was BLE manager and connection manager causing multiple notifications.
+0.3.1

 - if text active, statys active when switching chats.